 - Approve the team and clearly state the role of each of its members.

 - Consider a list of features.
 There may be few, but each helps the application fulfill its purpose.
-Business analysis stage may help you.
+The business analysis stage may help you.

 - Select the mobile platforms and OS versions on which the application will run.